xiangshen-dk/workshop-building-secure-apis/docs/cleanup.md

 * Go to the [WAF Console](https://console.aws.amazon.com/waf/home)
 * In the navigation pane, choose **Web ACLs**.
-* Choose the `ProtectInput` web ACL you created in the WAF module.
+* Choose the `ProtectInput` web ACL you created in the WAF module (you may have to filter it to your specific region).
 * On the **Rules** tab in the right pane, choose **Edit web ACL**.
 * Remove all rules from the web ACL by choosing the **x** at the right of the row for each rule.
 This doesn't delete the rules from AWS WAF, it just removes the rules from this web ACL.
 * Click **Update**.